Qaisarm/EHRProto/QUICK_START.md

 ```

 ### Step 3: Browse!
-The viewer will automatically open in your browser at `http://localhost:8000/viewer.html`
+The viewer opens at `http://localhost:8000/viewer.html`

+**What you can do:**
+- Browse all 16 archetypes
+- View ADL code
+- Copy to clipboard
+- Download files

 ---